Garden waste subscription service - your questions answered

 How will the waste collectors know I have subscribed to the new service?

 You will receive an identification sticker (for each subscription) from us when you have made your payment.
 This should be stuck onto your bin as confirmation as soon as you receive it.
-We also have an electronic record of your subscription in case your sticker gets damaged, or your bin is lost/stolen.
+Do not photocopy the sticker, as this is considered to be fraudulent.
+We have an electronic record of your subscription in case your sticker gets damaged, or your bin is lost/stolen.

 I’ve not received my bin sticker yet – what should I do?